iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework

+To the best of our knowledge, the integration of instance-level complexity into a general CSL framework remains underexplored in the existing literature.
+This work introduces a more flexible and complexity-aware direction for imbalanced classification, providing a foundation for future research on adaptive learning strategies that better align with the intrinsic structure of the data.

 The rest of the article is organized as follows.
-Related works have been discussed in Section II.
-The proposed methodology is presented in Section III.
-In Section IV, we laid out the experimental setup.
-The performance measures are reported in Section V. The manuscript concludes with Section VI, with a summary of the work.
-For reproducibility and the benefit of the community, all codes and results are made available in the following GitHub repository: https://github.com/newaz-aa/iCost.
+Related work is discussed in Section 2.
+The proposed methodology is presented in Section 3.
+The experimental design is described in Section 4.
+Results and discussion are presented in Section 5.
+Finally, Section 6 concludes the manuscript.